-String Meaning str1 str2 str1str2 str1.str2 str1/str2 str1expr str1^expr str1expr log(str1) ln(str1) exp(str1) sqrt(str1) Multiplication Multiplication Multiplication Division Raised to the power expr Raised to the power expr Raised to the power expr Common Logarithm (to base 10) Natural Logarithm Exponential (estr1) Square root also be conveyed explicitly with an asterisk or a period.
+String Meaning str1 str2 str1str2 str1.str2 str1/str2 str1expr str1expr log(str1) ln(str1) exp(str1) sqrt(str1) Multiplication Multiplication Multiplication Division Raised to the power expr Raised to the power expr Raised to the power expr Common Logarithm (to base 10) Natural Logarithm Exponential (estr1)

+be subject to misinterpretation.
+A space character implies multiplication which can also be conveyed explicitly with an asterisk or a period.
 Therefore, although spaces are allowed as symbol separators, their use is discouraged.
 Note that, per IAU convention, case is significant throughout.
 The IAU style manual forbids the use of more than one solidus (/) character in a units string.
 However, since normal mathematical precedence rules apply in this context, more than one solidus may be used but is discouraged.

 A unit raised to a power is indicated by the unit string followed, with no intervening spaces, by the optional symbols or ^ followed by the power given as a numeric expression, called expr in Table 4.4.
 The power may be a simple integer, with or without sign, optionally surrounded by parentheses.
 It may also be a decimal number (e.g., 1.5, 0.5) or a ratio of two integers (e.g., 7/9), with or without sign, which must be surrounded by parentheses.
-Thus meters squared may be indicated by m(2), m+2, m+2, m2, m^2, m^(+2), etc. and per meter cubed may be indicated by m-3, m-3, m^(-3), /m3, and so forth.
-Meters to the three-halves power may be indicated by m(1.5), m^(1.5), m(1.5), m(3/2), m(3/2), and m^(3/2), but not by m^3/2 or m1.5.
+Thus meters squared may be indicated by m(2), m+2, m+2, m+3, and so forth.
+Meters to the three-halves power may be indicated by m(1.5), m(1.5), m(1.5), m(3/2), m(3/2), and m(3/2), but not by m3/2 or m1.5.